bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

    Hamiltonian is conserved (i.e. constant).

 It's all relatively straight forward (assuming you have the requisite background knowledge above).
-It's generally converges faster than a random walk-based MH algorithm, but it does have some key assumptions.
+It generally converges faster than a random walk-based MH algorithm, but it does have some key assumptions.
 First, we can only sample from continuous distributions on :math:`\mathcal{R}^D` because otherwise our Hamiltonian dynamics could not